adhocteam/pushup/README.md

 ## What is Pushup?

+Pushup is a program that compiles projects developed with the Pushup markup language into standalone web app servers.

 There are three main aspects to Pushup:

 1. An opinionated project/app directory structure that enables **file-based routing**,
-1. A **lightweight syntax** alternative to traditional web framework templates that combines Go code for control flow and imperative, view-controller-like code with HTML markup, and
+1. A **lightweight markup** alternative to traditional web framework templates that combines Go code for control flow and imperative, view-controller-like code with HTML markup, and
-1. A **compiler** that parses that syntax and generates pure Go code, building standalone web apps on top of the Go stdlib `net/http` package.
+1. A **compiler** that parses that markup and generates pure Go code, building standalone web apps on top of the Go stdlib `net/http` package.

+### Pages in Pushup

+The core object in Pushup is the "page": a file with the `.up` extension that is a mix of HTML, Go code, and a lightweight markup language that glues them together.
+Pushup pages participate in URL routing by virtue of their path in the filesystem.
+Pushup pages are compiled into pure Go which is then built along with a thin runtime into a standalone web app server (which is all `net/http` under the hood).

+The main proposition motivating Pushup is that the page is the right level of abstraction for most kinds of server-side web apps.

-The syntax looks like this:
+The syntax of the Pushup markup language looks like this:

 ```pushup